Skip to main content

 Debugging Steps:

 • Snapshot Failures: MJML compiler updates occasionally reorder attributes.
-Use jest --updateSnapshot only after verifying HTML parity in Litmus/Email on Acid.
+Use jest --updateSnapshot only after verifying HTML parity in Litmus or Email on Acid.

 • Accessibility Gaps: MJML auto-generates role="presentation" on tables.
 Manually add aria-label via <mj-text> wrappers for screen readers.